Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Steps to perform a router firmware update

 1. Look for the latest firmware.
-The easiest way is to Google the router's model and "firmware," such as "Asus RT-AX68U firmware".
+The easiest way is to Google the router’s model and “firmware,” such as “Asus RT-BE92U firmware”.
 Most of the time, the first result is where you can find the latest firmware.

-3. Login to the router's web interface and navigate to the firmware update section.
+3. Login to the router’s web interface and navigate to the firmware update section.
 The chart below shows how to find this section in the interface of popular routers.
-Note that in this section, you will also be able to configure the auto-update (if available) or perform the router's self-update process.
-Some routers will notify you as soon as you log into its interface if there's new firmware available.
+Note that in this section, you will also be able to configure the auto-update (if available) or perform the router’s self-update process.
+Some routers will notify you as soon as you log into their interface if new firmware is available.

 4. Proceed to upload the new firmware.